 Your hydroponic cilantro should receive 12 to 14 hours of light per day for productive growth.

 The recommended pH level for hydroponic cilantro plants is 6.5.

 Hydroponic cilantro has simple nutrient requirements since we only need it in its vegetative stage for harvesting the leaves.

 To grow your hydroponic cilantro, use a hydroponic nutrient regiment high in nitrogen.
 For growing my hydroponic cilantro I use Dyna Gro Foliage Pro.

 This one-part nutrient regimen is simple to use and produces plants with heavy vegetation, which is just what you want when growing hydroponic cilantro.
-Some say to use regular nutrient strengths to have higher flavor.
+Some say to use regular nutrient strengths to have a higher flavor.

 How Prune & Harvest Hydroponic Cilantro

 Pruning and harvesting your cilantro regularly will promote new growth and increase your overall yields.
 Cilantro can be harvested using the cut and come again method of harvesting.
-This means you can harvest some cilantro, let it grow back and harvest again.
+This means you can harvest some cilantro, let it grow back, and harvest again.
 This process can be repeated multiple times.